Noonan, John D 1,2

-The Farm Business Resilience Program’s delivery of the Farm Planning training program in Western Australia has delivered improved short to medium term, physical, financial, social and environmental outcomes for farm businesses.
-Through the delivery of an experiential “learning journey”, using multidisciplinary facilitation teams to build strategic management plans led to improved strategic decision-making and business performance.
-Reported here is a range of benchmark performance indicators, which were unavailable at IFMA 21 – where attitude changes and plans to adapt and or transform farming practices were evident.
-Subsequent analysis indicates participants in the program show lower operating costs, improved return on capital, better operating profits/Ha, and improved indicators of ‘resilience’.
+The Farm Business Resilience Program’s delivery of the Farm Planning training program in Western Australia has improved short to medium term physical, financial, social and environmental outcomes for farm businesses.
+The delivery of an experiential “learning journey”, using multidisciplinary facilitation teams to build ‘business owned’ strategic management plans led to improved strategic decision-making and business performance.
+Reported here is a range of indicators, which were unavailable at IFMA 21 – where attitude changes and plans to adapt and or transform farming practices were reported.
+Subsequent analysis indicates improved economic performance and improved ‘resilience’.
 The shift in performance is in areas potentially most affected by climate change – the low and medium rainfall areas of Western Australia.
-Compared to other modes of farm management training, manifest here are the indications of practice change and the benefits of a facilitated learning journey to build capacity and innovation through strategic planning.
+Compared to other modes of farm management training, our approach using a facilitated learning journey better enabled farm businesses to build capacity and be more innovative beyond the short term.
+Answers to why the program succeeded where others have not may lie in new understandings from positive psychology and neurobiology.
 There are clear implications for Government policy.

 John Noonan is experienced in teaching agriculture, agribusiness, farm management and science at the primary, secondary and tertiary levels and has consulted, taught and led training across a number of disciplines in Asia, Australasia, the Middle East and North America.
 John is a grandaunt in Agricultural Science majoring in Agricultural Economics, he also has post graduate qualifications in Education, Agricultural Extension and Natural Resource Management.
 Currently, in addition to teaching undergraduate agribusiness, delivering industry short courses and leading agricultural extension and outreach programs, he is preparing a PhD dissertation by supplication on the nexus between ‘wicked problems’, strategic management and planning and the adoption of innovations by farmers’.